ckjpdx/sass-test/README.md

 * Use @extend at least once.
 * Put Sass partials into their own directory.
 * Markup all major elements and features using wireframe sketch before styling.

+### Bugs
+In the panels section there is a comment "problem" next to a CSS rule that acts odd: using "width" it will not overwrite the last media query set, so "min-width" is used and will force it to the right size.
+Why won't assigning a new width work?
+Specificity?!